Reading for progress

 Solkes: How is the educational situation in Argentina?

 Fundación Leer: It is complex and this has repercussions on the data we have today, which are alarming.
 The problem is really serious.
 The PISA (Program for International Student Assessment) studies still show that 50 percent of the young people who graduate from the educational system do not understand what they read.
-Or recently, a report by “Argentinos por la educación” (Argentines for education) came out which states that 43 out of every 100 students reach the last year of primary school on time and achieve the expected learning in language.
+Recently, a report by “Argentinos por la educación” (Argentines for education) came out which states that 43 out of every 100 students reach the last year of primary school on time and achieve the expected learning in language.
 This shows that in the future as a country we are going to have great difficulties unless the situation changes.
 Because these are the leaders and voters we will have in a very short time.

 In Argentina, 24.7% of students at the primary level are in the basic levels or below in Language.
 In the Aprender operation, at the national level, between 2018 and 2021 the percentage of primary students with good results in Lengua went from 75.3% to 56.0%.